-9.6.1.3 Protocol layers interlinkage disabled
+9.2.2.3 Protocol layers interlinkage disabled

-If the property plslink is set to False, then any kind of TLS control procedures shall not affect the underlying transport layer, hence identical behaviour as in base package tlsbsc procedures.
+When intra-SEP interlinkage is not applied, then any kind of TLS control procedures shall not affect the underlying transport layer, hence identical behaviour as in base package tlsbsc procedures.

-9.6.1.4 Protocol layers interlinkage enabled
+9.2.2.4 Protocol layers interlinkage enabled

-If the property plslink is set to True, then an incoming or outgoing (NOTE 2) L4 transport connection establishment request (such as a TCP SYN packet) shall immediately trigger an outgoing TLS security session establishment request, after a successfully established L4 bearer.
+The interlinkage property seplink/linktopo may be enabled for TLS establishment within a single TLS-enabled in order to interlink with the underlying IP transport protocol endpoint (see example H.248 syntax in Table 9), then an incoming or outgoing (NOTE 2) L4 transport connection establishment request (such as a TCP SYN packet) shall immediately trigger an outgoing TLS security session establishment request, after a successfully established L4 bearer.